PrestaShop/docs/development/components/database/prestashopcollection.md

 ## Introduction

 The PrestaShopCollection component is a Collection of ObjectModel objects.
-It implements common useful `php` interfaces:
+It implements common useful `PHP` interfaces:

 - `Iterator`: allows for `foreach` loop on the Collection
 - `ArrayAccess`: allows for offset/index access on the Collection